LibertyEngineeringMovement/CommonJs/README.md

 ## The following are from a collection of code that I have found and modified, or just wrote outright. ##

 1. clone(obj) Returns a clone of the object.
-1. newGuid(postback, url, count) Get the GUIDs from the server.
+2. newGuid(postback, url, count) Get the GUIDs from the server.
 Assumes you have a restful Guid generator API.
-1. 1.
-Digest($scope) Angular Specific Digest() Command.
+3. Digest($scope) Angular Specific Digest() Command.
 The difference between this and the Apply, is that I don't needlessly hit your console.log with information.
+4. XPath by Cybozu Labs, Inc. (MIT Lic.)